 Can AI Help the Planet—Not Just Harm It?

-I’m far from having a zero footprint, but at least I’m paying attention and making better choices as I learn more… which isn’t always easy in our buy-more-and-throw-it-away culture.
+I try to keep my personal impact small, though I’m far from having a zero footprint.
+At least I’m paying attention and making better choices as I learn more… which isn’t always easy in our buy-more-and-throw-it-away culture.
+So naturally, I’m curious about Artificial Intelligence and its positive or negative impacts on the environment.

-Lately, I’ve turned my spotlight on Artificial Intelligence and its positive or negative impacts on the environment.
 Love it or hate it, AI seems to be here to stay.
 So the question isn’t how to stop it from creeping into our lives.
+I don’t think we can at this point.
 The question becomes: how can we use it wisely?

 It’s a paradox worth exploring.
-Maybe AI is like fire—dangerous when uncontrolled, essential to our continued survival when used with intention.
+Maybe AI is like fire—dangerous when uncontrolled, yet essential to our continued survival when used with intention.

 How AI Is Already Working for Earth